HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day3/3-to-do-app.md

 - error if input is empty
 - automatically move completed items to the bottom

-Have a look at `to-do-app-extras.html` to see the solution to the above extras.
+Have a look at <a href="to-do-app/to-do-app-extras.html" class="exercise">**to-do-app-extras.html**</a> to see the solution to the above extras.
 Can you think of something not on the list?
 Try to personalize your app.